weirdscience/documents/docs/NSR.md

 b.
 Apply equivalent security controls to all systems co-located in the same network with a Certificate System;

 c.
-Maintain Root CA Systems in a High Security Zone and in an offline state or air-gapped from all other networks;
+Maintain Root CA Systems in a High Security Zone and in an offline state or air-gapped from all other networks.
+Offline Root CA systems shall be a non-networked, stand-alone system that is powered down when not in use;

 d.
 Maintain and protect Issuing Systems, Certificate Management Systems, and Security Support Systems in at least a Secure Zone;